CDCgov/cladecombiner/docs/fixed_agg_workflow.md

 ### `off_target`

-The mapping for a taxon which is not in the `targets` is determined by `off_target`, which can be:
+The mapping for a taxon which does not have an ancestor in the `targets` is determined by `off_target`, which can be:

 - `"other"` to put all such taxa into `Taxon(other, tip=False)`. **This is the default.**
 - `"self"` to map all such taxa to themselves.